agrass15268/AuxiliaryRestraintsTransformato/README.md

 ### File types:

 - ma_\*.csv files: Contain the results of the mbar analysis, alongside a variety of restraint parameters and the timescale
+- relativedistances/\*.csv files: In lieu of trajectory files, these contain csv files of the relative distances relative to the initial distance experienced by the restraints.
+  For replicates without restraints, restraints from an ex3 run were used as baseline comparision.
+Only a subset of trajectory frames was analysed, with a step of 50.